Willington Manor Farmhouse

 Manor Farmhouse from the side about 1900 [X535/1]

 The Rating and Valuation Act 1925 specified that every building and piece of land in the country was to be assessed to determine its rateable value.
-Willington, like most of the county, was assessed in 1927 and the valuer visiting Manor Farmhouse [DV1/H36/54] found it owned and occupied by Isaac Godber, who, presumably, had purchased it in 1903.
-The farm comprised seventy acres in Willington and Cople and the valuer commented: “House good and cannot be classed as a mere farm house.
+Willington, like most of the county, was assessed in 1927 and the valuer visiting Manor Farmhouse [DV1/H36/54] found that the farm comprised seventy acres in Willington and Cople and the valuer commented: “House good and cannot be classed as a mere farm house.
 Buildings very good but for 400 acres and only about a quarter used”.

 The farmhouse comprised three reception rooms, a kitchen, a scullery, a dairy, a pantry and an office.
 Upstairs lay seven bedrooms, a bathroom and an attic.
 A cellar lay outside as did two garages and a bicycle shed.
 The homestead comprised: nag stables used as a wood barn and two loose boxes; a packing shed; a mixing house; five piggeries; two hen houses; a pot store; a three bay implement shed; five hovels each of four bays; a barn with a loft over; another four bay hovel; two loose boxes; a cow house for sixteen beasts; another mixing house; a chaff house; a barn; a cow house used as stores; a straw barn; a stable used as a store; two more sets of two loose boxes; another chaff house; a nine horse stable and one standing; a harness room; a loose box; a four bay cart shed and an implement bay.
 North of the homestead lay a ten bay sheep hovel used as stores.
 The homestead was of brick and slate construction throughout.